 A placebo controlled, randomised, parallel group, multicentre trial conducted shows the efficacy and safety of a standardised extract of fresh berries of hawthorn in patients with cardiac failure.
-A total of 143 patients (72 men, 71 women, mean age of 64.8) were recruited and treated with 3 times 30 drops of hawthorn extract or placebo for 8 weeks.
+A total of 143 patients (72 men, 71 women) were recruited and treated with 3 times 30 drops of hawthorn extract or placebo for 8 weeks.
 The primary variable for the evaluation of efficacy was the change in exercise tolerance determined with bicycle exercise testing, secondary variables included the blood pressure-heart rate product (BHP).
 In the hawthorn population there was a significant increase in exercise tolerance in both groups between visit 1 and visit 3.
 The difference between the treatment groups was 8.3 watts in favour of the standardised extract of fresh hawthorn.
 Changes in BHP at 50 watts and at comparable maximum load were in favor of hawthorn extract but the results are not statistically significant.
 The subjective assessment of cardiac symptoms at rest and at higher levels of exertion did not change significantly and the patient and investigator overall assessment of efficacy were similar for the two groups.
 Hawthorn was well tolerated and had a high level of patient acceptability.
 The significant improvement, due to the fact that dyspnoea and fatigue do not occur until a significantly higher wattage has been reached in the bicycle exercise testing allows the conclusion that the recruited NYHA II patients may expect an improvement in their heart failure condition under long term therapy.

 Heart rhythm disturbances